Here are the different types of flowers with names that begin with the letter C. With an emphasis on common and easy to grow varieties.

 Caucasian Stonecrop

-Caucasian Stonecrop, is an excellent groundcover plant, particularly for hot, dry sites with poor soil.
-It’s a good replacement for certain types of ivy.
+Caucasian Stonecrop is an excellent groundcover plant, particularly on hot, dry sites that has nutrient-deficient soil.

 Celosia